This post may contain affiliate links.

 Because it’s perched high on the hill it is, according to the good people of Lyon, higher than the Eiffel Tower at 372 metres.
 (Even though it’s actually 85.9 metres tall.)

-What to do in Lyon romance-wise: You can get up Fourvière Hill by funicular, which is, of course, ever so enjoyable, but if you’re looking for active things to do in Lyon I highly recommend you walk down, especially at sunset, because the path is lovely and romantic.
+Getting up Fourvière Hill by funicular is, of course, ever so enjoyable, but if you’re looking for active things to do in Lyon I highly recommend you walk down.
+It’s especially lovely at sunset, because the path is lovely and romantic.

 Until the boat cruise.

 Then I saw my husband.
-He was squished into a window seat, unable to get out because of the two older (and quite large) women with walkers who had completely wedged him in.
+He was squished into a window seat, unable to get out because of the two substantially-sized women with walkers who had wedged him in.

 Travel guide for Lyon